rmitnik/exip/README.md

 # exip
-Sends an email to you if the external IP changes.
+Send an email to you if the host that runs exip detect a change between old external IP and the newest